m975261/qrfunplatform/replit.md

 # QRFun Games Platform

 ## Overview
-This is a full-stack multiplayer gaming platform featuring multiple games with instant QR code sharing.
-Currently includes a complete UNO card game supporting up to 4 players per room with classic UNO rules and all action cards.
-Players can create rooms, join via codes or QR, and play in real-time.
-The platform features a main home page for game selection, with individual games accessible via dedicated routes (/uno, /xo).
-Key features include complete ranking systems, spectator-centric lobby systems, streamlined multiplayer interactions across all games, and a perfected avatar positioning system matching the lobby layout exactly.

-**Admin System**: Includes a secure hidden admin system at `/man` route with Google Authenticator 2FA, Gmail-based email functionality, and a complete guru user management system where special authenticated users can be created per game with email/username/playername credentials.
+QRFun is a full-stack multiplayer gaming platform that currently features a complete UNO card game for up to 4 players, with plans to expand to other games like Tic-Tac-Toe.
+The platform enables real-time play with instant QR code room sharing, comprehensive ranking systems, and spectator-centric lobby systems.
+It includes a secure hidden admin panel for managing games and guru users.
+The vision is to create a seamless, engaging multiplayer experience with robust real-time synchronization and intuitive user interactions.

 ## User Preferences
 Preferred communication style: Simple, everyday language.

 **Critical Player State Management Rule**: Always design player-related features with full awareness that users can be joined, kicked, rejoined, kicked again, and join as different players in complex sequences.
 All player functionality must handle these dynamic state changes robustly without conflicts or data inconsistencies.

-**CRITICAL - AVATAR ATTACHMENT CODE** (Aug 14, 2025)
+**CRITICAL - AVATAR ATTACHMENT CODE**
 - **Working Avatar Positioning**: `top-16/right-16/bottom-16/left-16` with `-translate-x-1/2 -translate-y-1/2` etc
 - **Key Fix**: Position at circle edge (64px) not container edge (288-384px) for true attachment
 - **Button Positioning**: Position-specific buttons - 12 o'clock (top), 3 o'clock (right), 6 o'clock (bottom), 9 o'clock (left)